-This site is for anyone interested in – or concerned about – children’s right to play and how to provide for it in the modern world.
+This site is for anyone interested in children’s play, and in making and protecting space for it in the public realm

-Opportunities to play are recognised as a human right for children by the United Nations Convention on the Rights of the Child (UNCRC), a legally binding international instrument which member state governments have committed to ensure and be accountable for.
+Opportunities to play are recognised as a human right for children by the United Nations Convention on the Rights of the Child (UNCRC), a legally binding international instrument.

 Children will play wherever they get the chance but adequate play opportunities take physical and social space – as well as the time and the permission to enjoy it.
 Because they are not financially or socially independent, children’s right to play cannot be left to the market.
 The UNCRC obliges governments to provide or enable the space and the opportunities for children to play within the public realm – not to simply leave it to the leisure industry or to volunteers.

-Playing, for children, is surpassed in importance only by being being loved, cared for and nourished.
+Playing, for children, is surpassed in importance only by the need to be loved, cared for and nourished.
 Insufficient and inadequate play provision can be profoundly detrimental, affecting children’s happiness, health and future life chances.
 Yet the modern world has erected many barriers, and children all too often find their play marginalised, undermined or compromised by adult concerns.
 According to some estimates children in the UK today have less than a tenth of the freedom to play outside enjoyed by children only 30 years ago.

 Changing this needs concerted and long-term coordination of government policy.
 The International Play Association (IPA), for example, has called for the coordination of at least five different areas of public policy for the realisation of the right to play: health, education, welfare, leisure and planning.
 Others would add transport and law and order to this list, such is the influence of traffic and policing on children’s freedom to play.